microsoft/microsoft-ui-xaml/specs/DateTimePicker-Visual-Updates-Spec.md

 every non-transparent pixel will be replaced by this color.

-The image below shows another use of the `ColorFilterOverlayControl` API, where it manipulates the colors of an element on screen where the contents of that element are moving.
+The image below shows another use of the `ElementBackgroundGrid` API, where it manipulates the colors of an element on screen where the contents of that element are moving.
 Here, the control is overlaid on a ScrollViewer that has a fixed position but moving content.

 ### ElementBackgroundGrid examples